JeffreyJing/Smart-Contracts/README.md

 # Smart-Contracts

-This is a repository for all the smart contracts I've written for paid clients.
+This is a repository for all the smart contracts I've written for paid clients and my own projects.
 The list includes:

 1. Deck of Degeneracy- https://www.deckofdegeneracy.com/ <br>